VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/PCB_info.md

 ## Mainboard PCB (2 layers PCB)

 Produce the mainboard PCB with 1 mm or 1.2 mm thickness.
+Here you have the CPU+RAM version or the RAM-IN-CPU (rev E) version.

 ![image](images/DMGC_mainboard.png)